mgondan/mathml/README.md

 # mathml
 ### Translate R expressions to MathML

-mathml allows R to render its terms in pretty mathematical equations bridging the gap between computational needs, presentation of results, and their reproducibility.
+´mathml´ allows R to render its terms in pretty mathematical equations bridging the gap between computational needs, presentation of results, and their reproducibility.

-Researchers or teachers can already use RMarkdown to conduct analyses and show results, additionally mathml smoothes this process and allows for integrated calculations and output. mathml can help to improve data analyses and statistical reports from an aesthetical perspective, as well as regarding reproducibility of research, by allowing also for a better detection of possible
+Researchers or teachers can already use RMarkdown to conduct analyses and show results.
+Additionally, mathml smoothes this process and allows for integrated calculations and output. mathml can help to improve data analyses and statistical reports from an aesthetical perspective, as well as regarding reproducibility of research, by allowing also for a better detection of possible